botswin/BotCloud/README.md

 ---

 Connect to cloud Chrome with your familiar Puppeteer or Playwright code — no deployment, no maintenance, fingerprint-level isolation.
-BotCloud passes fingerprint checks that defeat other solutions.
+BotCloud isolates your real device fingerprint from third-party tracking while helping teams validate their fingerprint defense mechanisms.

-**Why automation teams pick BotCloud:**
+**Why privacy teams pick BotCloud:**

+- **Protect local device fingerprints** - Cloud-based isolation prevents your device fingerprint from being exposed to third-party tracking and fingerprinting.
 - No more desktop babysitting because cloud browsers stay patched and geo-distributed out of the box.
-- Existing scripts keep working (Puppeteer, Playwright, CDP) with minimal tweaks for undetectable automation.
+- Existing scripts keep working (Puppeteer, Playwright, Selenium, CDP) with minimal tweaks for privacy testing.
 - Mandatory proxy plus region controls with usage-based billing make compliance reviews easy.

 > 💡 **Pricing:** Billing is usage-based (1 minute = 1 quota unit).
 Contact your service provider for the latest rates.